okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 The `after` parameter is system generated for use in ["next" links](#next-link-response-header).
 Don't attempt to craft requests that use this value.
 Rely on the system-generated links instead.

-##### System log API response
+##### System Log API response

-The system log API response contains a JSON array of [response](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/#tag/SystemLog/operation/listLogEvents!c=200&path=actor&t=response) objects.
+The System Log API response contains a JSON array of [response](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/#tag/SystemLog/operation/listLogEvents!c=200&path=actor&t=response) objects.

 ###### Self link response header